tbatchelli/vmfest/README.md

 ## Create VMs programmatically

 VMFest has a data oriented API to create VMs.
-There are to data structures needed to create a VM: one describing the hardware and the other one describing the image that the VM will boot off.
+There are two data structures needed to create a VM: one describing the hardware and the other one describing the image that the VM will boot off.